ankitects/anki-manual/src/importing/text-files.md

 The 'match scope' setting controls how duplicates are identified.
-When 'note type' is selected, Anki will identify a duplicate if another note with the same notetype has the same first field.
+When 'note type' is selected, Anki will identify a duplicate if another note with the same note type has the same first field.
 When set to 'note type and deck', a duplicate will only be flagged if the existing note also happens to be in the deck you are importing into.